MJspitta/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100. Change owner and group of all files and directories in working directory
 101. Change owner and group owner of symbolic link
 102. Change owner of file if it has a specific owner
+103. Play the StarWars IV episode in terminal